pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ## Bonus converter: ARM to Pulumi

-Those who are familiar with the Bicep CLI, they know that it has a built-in decompiler that converts ARM templates to Bicep.
+Those who are familiar with the Bicep CLI, know that it has a built-in _decompiler_ that converts ARM templates to Bicep.
 I thought it would be fun to build another converter that takes ARM templates to Pulumi but without writing any conversion logic for it.
 Instead, I would decompile the ARM template to Bicep, then use the logic from the Bicep converter to generate the final PCL code.
 Luckily for me, the decompiler code is embedded in the nuget package [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) so I didn't to rely on the existence of the Bicep CLI to decompile the ARM template.

 From all of this, I created another converter: `pulumi-converter-arm` that works exactly like the Bicep converter but takes ARM templates as input.
-Here is an example of converting an ARM template to TypeScript.
 Head over to the [repository](https://github.com/Zaid-Ajaj/pulumi-converter-arm) to learn more about how to install it and how to use it.

 ## Building your own Pulumi language converter